BEST Mushroom Gravy

+Today’s dish features mushrooms front and center in all their glory is this phenomenal mushroom gravy.
 Absolutely nothing beats homemade when it comes to gravy and there is no reason whatsoever to resort to the packaged stuff because one, homemade is easy enough to make; two, the packaged stuff is full of junk ingredients; and three, packaged doesn’t come anywhere close to the flavor of made-from-scratch gravy!

-Tips for Making the Best Mushroom Gravy
+Tips for Making the BEST Mushroom Gravy

-For a mushroom gravy with great depth of flavor, here are a few tips: Butter is a great option for sauteing the onions and mushrooms, but for even more flavor use beef drippings, lard or bacon grease.
-Then cook the onions until they’re nicely golden brown, which is key to the flavor of the gravy.
-Do the same with the mushrooms, caramelizing them for optimal flavor.
-While cornstarch can be used for thickening, flour is the best choice for flavor.
+- While cornstarch can be used for thickening, flour is the best choice for flavor.
 Add some extra butter to the caramelized onions and mushrooms, then add the flour and cook it for a few minutes.
 This roux-like method of browning the flour is absolutely key to the flavor of the gravy.

-Last but not least, for the ultimate flavor we’re adding our “secret ingredient”: Ground dried porcini mushrooms.
+- For the ultimate flavor I’m adding my “secret ingredient”: Ground dried porcini mushrooms.
 These are like mushrooms on steroids and are my most favorite mushroom.
-They contribute such an incredible depth of flavor and “umami” element that we STRONGLY recommend you making the effort to source this amazing ingredient.
+They contribute such an incredible depth of flavor and “umami” element that I STRONGLY recommend you making the effort to source this amazing ingredient.
 Most well-stocked grocery stores carry them or you can find them here on Amazon.

-Can I Make Gluten Free Mushroom Gravy?
+Gluten Free Mushroom Gravy

-Absolutely!
-Simply omit the step of adding the flour and then, at the very end after you’ve added the broth and seasonings, stir in a cornstarch slurry made with one tablespoon of cornstarch dissolved in 2 tablespoons of water and simmer for a minute until thickened.
+To make gluten free mushroom gravy simply omit the step of adding the flour and then, at the very end after you’ve added the broth and seasonings, stir in a cornstarch slurry made with one tablespoon of cornstarch dissolved in 2 tablespoons of water and simmer for a minute until thickened.

 Mushroom Gravy Recipe